godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 - How to tell Godot to run in VR.
 - How to make a teleportation locomotion system that uses the VR controllers.
 - How to make a artificial movement locomotion system that uses the VR controllers.
-- How to create a :ref:`RigidBody <class_RigidBody>`-based system that allows for picking up, dropping, and throwing RigidBody nodes using the VR controllers.
+- How to create a :ref:`RigidBody <api:class_RigidBody>`-based system that allows for picking up, dropping, and throwing RigidBody nodes using the VR controllers.
 - How to create simple destroyable target.
-- How to create some special :ref:`RigidBody <class_RigidBody>`-based objects that can destroy the targets.
+- How to create some special :ref:`RigidBody <api:class_RigidBody>`-based objects that can destroy the targets.

 .. tip:: While this tutorial can be completed by beginners, it is highly
           advised to complete :ref:`doc_your_first_game`,